williamouyang/okta.github.io/docs/resources/users.md

 Unlocks a user with a **LOCKED_OUT** status and returns them to **ACTIVE** `status`.
 Users will be able to login with their current password.

-*Note: This operation currently only works with Okta-mastered users and does not support directory-mastered accounts such as Active Directory.*
+> This operation currently only works with Okta-mastered users and does not support directory-mastered accounts such as Active Directory.

 ##### Request Parameters